Royal Grammar School, High Wycombe: Boarding

 Though primarily a day school, some pupils have boarded at the school since the 1800s.
 For most of the 20th century, boarders were lodged in one of three boarding houses: School House, a purpose-built residence on the school premises, and Uplyme and Tyler's Wood, two converted private houses located near the school.
 In September 1999 the entire boarding facility was consolidated into the newly built Fraser Youens Boarding House.
 It incorporates en-suite bedrooms, communication technology, three resident Housemasters and a committee of House Tutors.
 It has room for 70 resident boys, who stay throughout the week and return home for weekends.
 The house is named after alumni Ian Edward Fraser and Frederick Youens, who were awarded the Victoria Cross during the Second World War and First World War respectively.

 Sixth form

 RGS has a sixth form.
 Boys from other schools can join the sixth form but need to have achieved eight GCSEs at grades 5–9 with a grade 6 or above in seven of those (including mathematics and English).
+Since September 2025, Girls can join the sixth form.